YottaDB/YDBDoc/MessageRecovery/errors.rst

 DSKSPCAVAILABLE
 ----------------------

-DSKSPCAVAILABLE, Write to file FFFF succeeded after out-of-space condition cleared.
+DSKSPCAVAILABLE, Write to file FFFF succeeded after out-of-space condition cleared

 Success Information: This indicates that the file system of file FFFF has enough space to allow further updates (was previously not possible, as indicated by a DSKNOSPCAVAIL error message).